-Hives are a form of rash that can often appear when the body responds to a trigger.
-They can occur anywhere on the body.
-Hives are particularly common on the arms and legs because the limbs have more exposure to external factors.
+Hives can occur anywhere on the body.
+However, they are particularly common on the arms and legs because the limbs have more exposure to external factors than can trigger the rash.

 Hives, or urticaria, are raised rashes that can develop as red or purplish spots or patches.
 The rashes are often itchy and uncomfortable.